 The movie starts with a mother bringing her 11 year old autistic son from Spain to the Patagonia region of Argentina based on a nature video that stirred her son.
 The lighthouse keeper who is under pressure not to have physical contact with the whales is not very co-operative with the mother's desire to help her son and quickly dismissing her.
 He decides to look up autism and changes his mind.
 Nonetheless his boss is adamant that he would not allow any physical contact between the boy and any whale.
 Firing is threatened.

 He sets out to win the boy over and it is very small steps that move in the right direction.
-There are feelings developing between the mother and Beto, but she resists because she fears being abandoned as her husband did.
+There are feelings developing between the mother and Beto, but she resists because she fears being abandoned as her husband had done.
 While progress is being made with the boy and the relationships the father back in Spain is making legal demands that cannot be denied.

 Autism is portrayed realistically.
 The boy mostly has a vacant stare, except is disturbed by noise and other children.
 When he is happy he wiggles his fingers.
 The whales get his attention and he responds by following how Beto gets the whale's attention by pounding on the water.
 He later shows interest in grooming a horse.
 In reality Beto did go on to work with other autistic children showing that nature therapy often helps autistic children.